wotbrew/relic/doc/relvar.md

 tables, applying conditions, and computing columns and aggregates.

 - A relvar is always a vector
-- Relvars are made up of statements, themselves vectors.
+- relvars are made up of statements, themselves vectors of the form `[operator & args]`.

 ```clojure
 ;; example relvar from the tcp-h benchmark suite